al-develop/ReceiptOverview/README.md

 # Receipt Overview

-A little piece of software, to digitalize Receipts and export them as a .csv Still under development.
+A little piece of software, to digitalize Receipts and export them as a .csv to be used in R for data analysis and statistics
-Missing features:
-- CSV Export
-- Implementation of support of a workflow to enhance the User Experience.

 ![grafik](https://github.com/al-develop/ReceiptOverview/assets/16868184/3c5a2b7a-e095-4d71-b479-bd364153f831)

 ## Made with

-    Avalonia UI 11.0.10
-    C# & dotnet 7.0
+    Avalonia UI 11.0.10 with the build-in Reactive UI MVVM Framework C# & dotnet 7.0
-    Icons8
+    SQLite 3 and the corresponding NuGet Package Icons8

 ## Build for